-Sistemo: run real Linux VMs on your own hardware with one command
+Sistemo: run real Linux machines on your own hardware with one command

 One binary, zero dependencies.
 Deploy Firecracker microVMs on Linux with a single curl command.